DV

 Quick verdict

-MARA (Marathon Digital Holdings Inc.) and MARO (YieldMax MARA Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+MARA (Marathon Digital Holdings Inc.) is a stock, while MARO (YieldMax MARA Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive